How to Manage Your Time when you have a Side-hustle & a Job

 I'm a big advocate of using google docs to organise your business.
 The beauty of it is that any edits you make at work will be accessible when you get home from a different laptop or phone.
 For example, if you get an idea while your sat at your desk at work, you can quickly make a note of it in your google docs and it'll be waiting for you when you get home and log in from your personal laptop.

 Ask to work from home a day a week so that you can cut the commute.
-You'll be amazed by how much time you save by not having to think too hard about your outfit, by not putting on a face of make up and leaving the house.
+You'll be amazed by how much time you save by not having to think too hard about what you’re going to wear or put on a face of make up and leaving the house.
 This saved me 3 hours a day - three hours of dead time when I could be working on my business.

-I suggest putting a case together that you can take to your boss.
-Perhaps there are some days when you need to get your head into some spreadsheet and this might be easier done from home with no distractions.
+You might even be in a position where you can ask to go down to part-time hours at work.
+I suggest putting a case together that shows how going part-time or working from home will benefit your company.
+For example, perhaps there are some days when you need to get your head into some spreadsheet and this might be easier done from home with no distractions.

 And If you have to commute, use the time wisely